minio/docs/source/reference/minio-mc-admin/mc-admin-cluster-iam-import.rst

 You can use this command to manually restore IAM metadata settings for a MinIO deployment.

+.. versionadded:: mc RELEASE.2024-09-09T07-53-10Z

+   The command outputs the results of the import, including the following:

+   - count of individual entities imported by entity type

+   - list of policies imported by entity type they imported to

+   - list of entities that failed to import

 .. tab-set::

    .. tab-item:: EXAMPLE